— With inputs from CW editorial team

 20. Why floss when I brush?

 Because, flossing is not an alternative to brushing.
 Flossing removes food remnants and plaque from areas between your teeth that your toothbrush can’t reach.
 Besides, according to recent studies, it reduces the risk of a heart attack or stroke.
 Need more reasons?

 21. Sun rays are bad but sunscreen makes my skin prone to pimples

 UV rays from the sun can cause more serious damage than pimples.
 Skin cancer, for instance.
 Besides, they make you look 50 even when you’re in your 30s.
 If you’re still concerned about an outbreak, why not look for non-comedogenic, oil-free sunscreen brands?
 Read what a skin doctor has to say about choosing sunscreens.

 22. I love dressing up but isn’t it vain?

 If you dress merely to impress, then your fears are justified.
 However, if you dress for yourself, you will look good and feel happy—and you won’t care about what others think.

-23. Bathing twice is a criminal waste of water
+23. Bathing daily is a criminal waste of water

-It’s important to bathe twice a day—especially if you are outdoors a lot.
+It’s important to bathe everyday—especially if you are outdoors a lot.
 In fact, taking a warm shower after a tiring day, just before going to bed, can be very relaxing and de-stressing.
 BTW, all you need for a good bath is a bucketful of water, not a water tanker.